liferay/lexicon-site/src/pages/docs/satellites/Sites/buttons.md

 ### Variations

-#### Primary button icon + text
+#### Primary button icon with text

-Primary buttons with icon and text can be used either in logged or not logged environments.
+Primary buttons with icon and text can be used by guest users and users that are logged in.

 **Default**